-Eleven new lay-bys are provided: six in the northbound direction and five in the southbound direction.
-The lay-bys will be separated from the carriageway by a small segregation island.
+Two new lay-bys are being proposed, one in each direction in the northern section of the project.
+The lay-bys will be separated from the carriageway by a small segregation island and will provide 100 metres length for parking.